 The Bob Edwards Award Gala

-The Bob Edwards Award Gala is the Calgary Public Library Foundation's signature event and a civic tradition.
+Celebrating its 40th Anniversary in 2017, the Bob Edwards Award Gala is the Calgary Public Library Foundation's signature event and a civic tradition.
 Recognizing provocative individuals who are not afraid to speak their minds, previous recipients have included Matthew Good and Ian Tyson, Margaret Atwood, Pierre Berton, Preston Manning and Mary Walsh.
-Proceeds from the Bob Edwards Award Gala will be directed to the Calgary Public Library to support key priorities, including early childhood learning.
+Proceeds from the Bob Edwards Award Gala will support key priorities and essential services at the Calgary Public Library.

 Venue: Fairmont Palliser, Crystal BALLROOM

 The Bob Edwards Award Gala exudes a luxury and elegance evocative of a different time and era in our city.
 Embark on the black tie evening with a pre-dinner reception replete with delectable hors d’oeuvres and refreshing spirits at our host bar stations.
-Enjoy a lively guitarist performing at the reception, followed by a tasting of the 2016 Bob Edwards spirit selection and an elegant four-course meal.
+Enjoy lively entertainment at the reception, followed by a tasting of the 2017 Bob Edwards spirit selection and an elegant four-course meal.
 Your evening will be made unforgettable by your table host, a prominent writer, filmmaker or musician from Calgary’s creative community.

 A Calgary tradition, the Bob Edwards Award recognizes provocative individuals who are not afraid to speak their minds.
 Come prepared to quench your thirst for fine food, spirits and lively, through-provoking conversation.